pattonsgirl/CEG2350/Labs/Lab12/README.md

 Note: this part is last because you are most likely to break something.

+**Useful commands: `curl ipinfo.io`**

 1. Given a subnet range, provide the network prefix + CIDR notation of the subnet range.
 For example: Subnet range: `10.0.0.0 - 10.0.1.255` Would be written as `10.0.0.0/23` OR `10.0.1.0/23`.
 See a [breakdown here](#Range-of-IPs-to-network-ip-+-CIDR)
    - Subnet range for Wright State IPs: `130.108.0.0 - 130.108.255.255`
    - Subnet range for AWS public subnet: `10.0.0.0 - 10.0.0.255`
    - Subnet range for your home public IP: `your_public_ip - your_public_ip`
-   - Note: What we are generating here is a list of hosts addresses that we can consider trustworthy.
-You, from your place of living, campus IP addresses, and other hosts on the same network as our instance.
+   - Note: What we are generating here is a list of hosts addresses that we can consider trustworthy: you, from your place of living, campus IP addresses, and other hosts on the same network as our instance.
+If you live on campus, follow the exercise anyways for your "home" public IP
 2. Your AWS instance has no network restrictions on who can connect - any IP (`0.0.0.0/0`) can connect to any port (`1-65,535`).
 This is generally a bad idea.
 Using `iptables` AND Security Groups on AWS, give a brief writeup on **how these two statements can be confirmed** (by you on your AWS instance) and **why this is a bad practice**.
 3. Using `iptables` OR Security Groups on AWS, restrict traffic to port `22` to only your trusted subnets (defined in step 1).
    - **If you used `iptables`**, write the commands you used.
 Include a **screenshot** of your rules once they are in place